the-braveknight/Melatonin/README.md

 ---

-### Extend the Service: Adding Authentication
+### Extend the GoRESTService Actor: Adding Authentication

 For many APIs, authentication is required to access resources.
-This logic can be added incrementally to the `Service` implementation.
+This logic can be added incrementally to the `GoRESTService` implementation.

 #### Define the `TokenProvider` Protocol